Index

 Children have a development review when they are one and between the ages of 2 and 2.5 years.

-During 2021/22, a high number of children in Hull received their 12 month (93.5%) and 2 – 2.5 year (89.3%) review in Hull, and among those having a 2 – 2.5 year review, a relatively high percentage (91.0%) had the Ages and Stages Questionnaire 3 (ASQ-3) as part of their Healthy Child Programme review.
+During 2022/23, around four in five children in Hull received their 12 month (81.4%) and almost nine in ten (87.3%) children received their 2 – 2.5 year review in Hull.
+This was lower than England for the one year review but higher than England for the 2 – 2.5 year review.
+Of those those who had a 2 – 2.5 year review, 85.9% had the Ages and Stages Questionnaire 3 (ASQ-3) completed as part of their Healthy Child Programme review, and this was statistically significantly lower than England.
 From the ASQ-3, it is possible to measure achievement against difference expected levels of development.

 Compared with benchmark